bekencorp/bk_avdk/docs/bk7258/en/FAQ/uvc/index.rst

 --------

-    Q: The image is displayed normally on the PC end, but not on the board, and the log prints "uvc_drv:W(18012):seq:0 ok:39654, error:0, emp:70614, eof_not_ffd9:0, end_not_ffd9:xxxx";
+    Q: The image is displayed normally on the PC end, but not on the board, and the log prints "cpu1:uvc_stre:W(8614):uvc_id0:30[227 28KB], uvc_id1: 0[0 0KB], uvc_id2:0[0 0KB], packets:[all:62568, err:0]";

-    A: In the above log, the seq is always 0, indicating that no images are output.
-The ok value is not 0 and keeps increasing, which means that normal data is being transmitted over USB.
-The end_not_ffd9 value is not 0 and keeps increasing, indicating an abnormal packet parsing.
+    A: In the above log, the seq is always 0 after uvc_idx, indicating that no images are output.
+The err value is not 0, indicating that there are error data in usb.
     There are two reasons for this log message:

-        - In BULK transmission, there are empty packets (only containing header but no valid data) in the transmission.
-The current firmware defaults to not allow the transmission of empty packets.

-          Modification method: It is recommended to modify the firmware to ensure no empty packets are transmitted; alternatively, you can disable the macro CONFIG_UVC_CHECK_BULK_JPEG_HEADER.

-        - In ISO transmission, there are filling data at the end of frame.

-          Modification method: The current firmware defaults strictly check if the last two bytes of the frame are 0xffd9, change to check if the last 1024 bytes of frame contain 0xffd9.
-          The SDK will be modified as follows: The length of the check is controlled by the macro: CONFIG_JPEG_FRAME_CHECK_LENGTH, with a default value of 1024, which can be modified as needed.
-Note: If there is an excessive amount of padding data at the end of the image, it will cause the check mechanism to take more time.
+        - Please check the stability of the USB connection.

+        - Please verify that the resolution currently in use by the UVC is supported by the camera.

+        - Please ensure that the port number being used matches, as the USB currently supports up to 3 ports, with the port range being: [1, 3].
+When enabling UVC, make sure the accuracy of the structure media_device_t->port.